 Making an assumption your camera is waterproof, there are two popular methods for mounting a camera to a tree.
 The first method is to use one or more straps wrapped around the circumference of the tree.
 The second is to use a mount with a sharp screw on the end.
 The second type of mount typically uses a common 1/4″ – 20 threaded screw which is common to a tripod.
 Most larger hunting cameras will use the strap methodology which is can be specific to a particular brand and model of camera (although there are a few good universal mounts).

-The best mounts are going to include at least an inch of threaded pointed screw to insert into the tree.
+The best accessories for mounting a camera to a tree are going to include at least an inch of threaded pointed screw to insert into the tree.
 It typically takes about ten minutes to get the screw all the way into the tree and you will want to ensure to use all the thread that you possibly can.
 The deeper the bore, the better the hold on the camera.
 Also be sure to select a mount that is going to leave enough width to fit your camera.
 You want to measure the depth of the camera and compare it to the mount distance from the end of the screw pattern to be sure there’s enough distance to hold your camera.

 You will want to place your camera as high as possible.
 There is an unwritten rule that states that a hunter leaves the other hunter’s stuff alone and that’s typically honored but place it as high as possible to avoid potential theft.
 A second reason to place it high is so that an animal doesn’t mess with it.
 I remember watching a video from a hunting camera that featured a bear pawing at the camera.
 Fortunately the camera was a pretty rugged one and only suffered some scratch marks on the protective case.